The Gone

-The Gone is a joint New Zealand-Irish crime drama television series.
-The first season of six episodes was broadcast from 7 May 2023 on New Zealand's TVNZ.
-It was directed by Peter Burger and Hannah Quinn, with scripts written by Anna McPartlin and Michael Bennet.
+The Gone is a crime drama television series directed by Peter Burger and Hannah Quinn, with scripts written by Anna McPartlin and Michael Bennet.
+The first season of six episodes was broadcast from 7 May 2023 on TVNZ in New Zealand.
 It stars Richard Flood as Irish detective Theo Richter, who joins Detective Sergeant Diana Huia (Acushla-Tara Kupe) to investigate the disappearance of an Irish couple in New Zealand.
 Irish journalist Aileen Ryan (Carolyn Bracken) reports on the situation.
 A second season of six episodes followed in 2024, directed by Dathaí Keane and Peter Burger.
 When Aileen also goes missing, Theo and Diana lead the search.

 Premise

-When an Irish couple go missing in (fictional) Mt Affinity, New Zealand, Irish detective Theo Richter collaborates with local police Diana Huia and Bruce Harris to solve the mystery.
+When an Irish couple go missing in Mt Affinity, New Zealand, Irish detective Theo Richter collaborates with local police Diana Huia and Bruce Harris to solve the mystery.